icarussfalls/QuantatitiveTradingStrategies/README.md

 📈 Insights: Calculated the number of buy signals per stock to guide future trading decisions.

 Step by step, we're moving closer to creating robust, data-driven quantitative strategies for Nepse!

+Day 9 of #CreatingQuantitativeStrategiesforNepse (Disclaimer: This should not be taken as investment advice and is for research only.)

+Today marked another milestone in my journey of developing quantitative trading strategies, focusing on data efficiency and analysis:

+🚀 Fast Data Scraper: Successfully created a high-speed data scraper that gathers both adjusted and unadjusted stock data.
+This enhancement will significantly streamline my data collection process.
+Time taken for getting historical data for 50 stocks - 5 sec

+🔍 Sharpe Ratio Filtering: Implemented a robust filtering mechanism to identify stock pairs with high Sharpe Ratios, enabling me to focus on the most promising trading opportunities.

+📈 Insights: Generated a comprehensive count of buy signals for each stock, which will guide my future trading decisions and portfolio rebalancing efforts.

+With each step, I’m getting closer to building effective, data-driven quantitative strategies for Nepse!

+#QuantitativeTrading #AlgorithmicTrading #Nepse #Finance #DataScience #DataScraping #SharpeRatio #Python

+Day 10 of #CreatingQuantitativeStrategiesforNepse (Disclaimer: This should not be taken as investment advice and is for research only.)

+Today, I made significant strides in refining my quantitative trading strategies through walk-forward optimization to tackle the issue of low maximum drawdown in my results:

+🚀 Walk-Forward Optimization: Implemented a systematic approach to dynamically evaluate and adjust trading parameters, enhancing my model's adaptability to changing market conditions.

+🔍 Hedge Ratio Utilization: Leveraged the 'Hedge Ratio' from my results to better inform my trading decisions and improve risk management.

+📊 Performance Tracking: Improved my strategy’s performance metrics by ensuring that the average Sharpe ratio and win rate calculations accurately reflect the generated signals.

+With each development, I’m moving closer to constructing robust, data-driven strategies tailored for Nepse!

+#QuantitativeTrading #AlgorithmicTrading #Nepse #Finance #DataScience #WalkForwardOptimization #Python #MachineLearning